Prepare Today - Lead Tomorrow - First There

 The comprehensive Heritage Center displays lineage, artifacts, and equipment used since the inception of Combat Control Teams.
 The mission of The Benini Heritage Center (BHC) is to educate Combat Control students, to bolster Combat Control Team morale, and to support United States Air Force recruiting and retention goals for Combat Control Team operators.

 From Army Pathfinders to the Air Force Special Operations Command, Combat Controllers have created a legacy that has paved the way for today's Special Tactics Warriors, just as each generation of Combat Controllers paves the way for tomorrow's Special Tactics Warriors.

 < Dedicated to the Preservation of our Warrior Heritage >

 The Mission Objectives

-The Combat Control School, instructors, and school administrative staff are committed to educating, training, qualifying, and preparing today's Special Tactics Warriors for tomorrow's diverse world-wide missions.
+The Combat Control School, instructors and staff are committed to educating, training, qualifying, and preparing today's Special Tactics Warriors for the diversity of tomorrow's world-wide missions.

 Advanced skills training is conducted for special operations airmen to produce the highest quality, air-minded, ground combat warriors in the United States Air Force.